• Skip to primary navigation

 • Bok Choy.
 Common in Asian cuisine.
 Wash under running water.
 Cut off stem ends.
 Separate leaves from stalks.
 Heat oil in a pan/wok.
 Add minced garlic/ginger.
 Stir-fry a few minutes until wilted but still green.
 Soy sauce/other Asian sauces for added flavor.

-In conclusion, the difference between leeks and bok choy is great yet subtle.
+The difference between leeks and bok choy is great yet subtle.

-When it comes to adding these vegetables to recipes, they have similarity in flavor but different textures and cooking times.
+They have similarity in flavor but different textures and cooking times.

 Leek offers a milder taste than bok choy, which offers a unique blend of sweet and salty that's more intense.